dgraph-io/dgraph-docs/content/graphql/federation/index.md

 ```

 ### `@extends` directive
-This directive is provided to give support for extended definitions.
-Suppose the above defined `User` type is defined in some other service.
-Users can extend it in Dgraph's GraphQL service by using this directive.
+This directive provides support for extended definitions.
+For example, if the above-defined `User` type is defined in some other service, you can extend it in Dgraph's GraphQL service by using the `@extends` directive, as follows:

 ```graphql
 type User @key(fields: "id") @extends{